Strategy Parameters

 In this example, a parameter LongSmaLength

-is created with an initial value of 80, a validator is set to check that the value will be greater than zero, and display settings are set in the user interface.
+is created with an initial value of 80, a validator is set to ensure the value is greater than zero, and display settings are configured for the user interface.

 Parameter Configuration Methods